How to choose a mortgage lender: 5 steps

 When you’re applying for a mortgage, shop around and do your homework — informed borrowers can save thousands of dollars over the life of their loan.
 Don’t fixate on finding the absolute perfect option, though, or timing your loan to a low point for mortgage rates.
 If you’re borrowing now, mortgage rates could go down in the future.
 Avoid worrying about all those things that are both out of your control and impossible to predict.

-Mortgage rates rose this week despite a third consecutive Fed cut.
+Mortgage rates rose again this week, despite the Fed holding steady.

 We appreciate your feedback